TWBug/GoldCardHenge/content/faq/how-long-does-the-application-take.en.md

 cover_image_alt: null
 category: null
 ---

-A perfect application takes 30 days, if your supporting documents are accepted the first time around.
-If you are asked for tweaks to your supporting documents, expect 50-60 days.
+A perfect application takes at least 30 days, if your supporting documents are accepted the first time.
+If you are asked to provide additional supporting documents, expect 50-60 days.

+\*Note: Due to the pandemic, expect your application process to take at minimum 60 days.